History of Dalmatia: Roman era

-In 468 Flavius Julius Nepos became the ruler of the Province of Dalmatia.
+In 468 Flavius Julius Nepos became the ruler of the province of Dalmatia.
 Four years later, in the spring of 472, the Western Emperor Anthemius was murdered by his Germanic general Ricimer; the appointment of his successor legally fell to Emperor Leo I the Thracian of the Eastern Court.
 Leo however tarried in his appointment.
 Ricimer, along with his nephew Gundobad, appointed Olybrius and then Glycerius as their puppet emperors in the West.
 This was not recognized by Leo I and the Eastern Court, who considered them usurpers.
 In 473 Leo appointed Flavius Julius Nepos, the ruler of Dalmatia, as the legal Western Emperor.
 In June 474, Nepos sailed across the Adriatic, entered Ravenna (the seat of the Western court), forced Glycerius to abdicate, and secured the throne.
 However, next year his Magister militum Orestes forced Nepos to flee back to Salona (on 28 August 475).
 Romulus Augustulus, the son of Orestes, was proclaimed Emperor within a few months, but was deposed the following year after the execution of his father.
 Odoacer, the general who deposed Romulus Augustulus, did not appoint a puppet emperor, but instead, for his part, abolished the Western court altogether.
 Julius Nepos, however, continued to rule in Dalmatia until 480 as the sole legal Emperor of the West (Dalmatia still being de jure a part of the Western court's administration).

-After the death of Julius Nepos in AD 480, the Empire was formally reunited under the rule of a single throne, under Emperor Zeno in Constantinople.
-Dalmatia continued as a Roman possession, ruled from Constantinople, and was thus part of the state referred to in historiography as the Byzantine Empire (although historically it continued to be known as the "Roman Empire" throughout its existence).
-The collapse of the Western Empire left this region subject to Gothic rulers, Odoacer and Theodoric the Great, from 480 to 535, when it was added by Justinian I to the Eastern (Byzantine) Empire.

-Around AD 639 the hinterland of Dalmatia fell after the invasion of Avars and Slavs, and the city of Salona was sacked.
-The majority of the displaced citizens fled by sea to the nearby Adriatic islands.
-Following the return of Byzantine rule to the area, the Roman population returned to the mainland under the leadership of the nobleman known as Severus the Great.
-They chose to inhabit Diocletian's Palace in Spalatum, because of its strong fortifications and defendable setting.
-The palace had been long-deserted by this time, and the interior was converted into a city by the Salona refugees, rendering Spalatum the effective capital of the Province.